digitalocean/marketplace-partners/marketplace_docs/build-an-image.md

 downloads the latest version of your software and installs it, and then starts interactive user configuration – then you can use the script to do these things as each user starts your app.

-N.B. bear in mind the time taken by such steps after boot or login, and try to keep long times to a minimum: you could include the necessary package versions on the local filesystem ready to install, for example.
+N.B. bear in mind the time taken by such steps after boot or login, and try to keep this time to a minimum: you could include the necessary package versions on the local filesystem ready to install, for example.

 In order to use a scripted live install, you'll want to follow a simple best practice: